Last Updated: January 8, 2021

 If copying from a print magazine, please observe the following additional guidelines: (1) Please only use full pages; (2) full page images must include the adjacent page of written content as it appears in the magazine; (3) all credits must be preserved; and (4) copies of covers must include credits and model disclaimers (usually found on one of the inside front pages).

-Sharing Electronic Copies of Content
+Individually Sharing Electronic Copies of Content

-Individual Users may share electronic copies of Content only through the sharing functions provided by the Service or through permitted non-public display on a device.
-Specifically, the Service permits Users to share links to certain Content by email.
-This functionality does not actually send a copy of the Content, but instead sends a link to the Content so that the email recipient may access the Content by clicking on the emailed link.
+The Service permits Users to share links to certain Content by email––either by copying the URL into an email or using the email button on the webpage displaying the Content.
+This button does not actually send a copy of the Content, but instead sends a link to the Content so that the email recipient may access the Content by clicking on the emailed link.
 You do not need permission to use this “email a link” functionality; however, you may not email the Content itself.

 Sharing Entire Issues of Magazines in Print Format